aruzaev/The-Meaning-Of-The-Universe/Career Path Development/Lecture 5.md

 ---

-Sometimes we struggle to find the right words to best represent what we want to say in our resume and what skills we have
+Sometimes we struggle to find the right words to best represent what we want to say in our resume and what skills we

 Use Jobscan